 ‘A person of great ambition, not satisfied with the achievement of taking part in the challenge of one triathlon but wanting to push their body to the limit and complete as many triathlons as they possibly can, on one weekend’.

-London resident Shaun Wood broke the existing Weekend Warrior record completing an immense nine sprint distance triathlons over the course of the weekend, five on the first day and four on the second.
+In 2017, London resident Shaun Wood matched Ade Fowler’s 2016 achievements by completing an immense 9 sprint distance triathlons over the course of the weekend, 5 on the first day and 4 on the second.
 Shaun said:

-“I’m absolutely over the moon to have broken the record here at the Bloodwise Blenheim Palace Triathlon, it’s a really beautiful course, but the elements can be tough when you’re racing against them at times.
+“I’m absolutely over the moon… it’s a really beautiful course, but the elements can be tough when you’re racing against them at times.
 The camaraderie and friendship of the Weekend Warriors really helped me to get through those tough moments”.

 When asked what was tougher, the Weekend Warrior or IRONMAN, Shaun immediately replied “Weekend Warrior – 100%”.